AtteBox/noppa/README.md

 # Noppa 🎲 — A Virtual Dice

-A dice for any options: An app (PWA) for randomly picking an option from a a list which the user can enter.
+A dice for any options: An app (PWA) for randomly picking an option from a list which the user can enter.

 # Deployment